-During January and February 2013 we complete our planning work.
+During January and February 2014 we completed our planning work.

-We assess the key risks affecting the Authority's financial statements and discuss these with officers.
+We assessed the key risks affecting the Authority's financial statements and discussed these with officers.

-We assess if there are any weaknesses in respect of central processes, including the Authority's IT systems, that would impact on our audit.
+We assessed if there are any weaknesses in respect of central processes that would impact on our audit.